chainguard-dev/edu/content/open-source/wolfi/building-a-wolfi-package.md

 ├── php-exif-8.2.7-r1.apk
 …
 ```

+In the next section, we'll demonstrate how you can compose a test image with these packages using a tool called **apko**, which is the same tool we use to build [Chainguard Images](https://edu.chainguard.dev/chainguard/chainguard-images/overview/).

 ## Does it Work?
 Try with apko
 Once you have packages ready to be installed, you may try them with an apko build.
 The syntax used by apko YAML files is very similar to what we've seen with melange.
 There are just a few minor differences in structure.
 Here is an example apko file to build a PHP image using some of the subpackages created with my previous build commands: